Economy of Vancouver: Aviation

 Located in Richmond, Vancouver International Airport (YVR) is the principal international airport in western Canada and is the second busiest in the nation.
 As the premier gateway to Asia, it hosts many airlines' regional offices and their flights daily to Asia, Europe, and the United States.
 Vancouver has the closest North American air-link to Pacific Rim cities, with daily non-stop flights to Tokyo, Osaka, Seoul, Busan, Beijing, Shanghai, Hong Kong, Taipei, Manila and Sydney.
 Vancouver is also served by the Abbotsford International Airport, fast becoming a reliever to YVR convenient for the eastern suburbs and transborder United States.
 Operating from Vancouver Harbour Water Aerodrome on the Downtown waterfront, several floatplane operators support both tourist scenic flights and practical transportation, with extensive operations during daylight hours.

 Housing

 In its 2016 second quarter report, the Canada Mortgage and Housing Corporation said there were high levels of home sales but small increases in supply in Vancouver, which was then Canada's most expensive city to purchase a home.
 The average detached home cost was $1.56 million in Metro Vancouver that June, and town homes and apartments ratio of sales to new listings had shifted into overheated conditions, with price acceleration a factor.
 CMHC singled out Vancouver for "high" evidence of problematic conditions in its housing market.

 Problematic conditions are defined as imbalances in the housing market.
 CMHC says those imbalances can occur when overbuilding, overvaluation, overheating and price acceleration, or combinations of those factors, move away from historical averages.

+In 2021, the Statistics Canada census reported that, in Vancouver, 166,490 households were renters, which represented about 55% of all private households in Vancouver.

+The City of Vancouver regulates housing conditions to the extent its bylaws allow, while the provincial government regulates landlord and tenants disputes.
+In certain cases, the two government bodies will impact each other to improve repair and maintenance bylaws and to ensure dwellings are safe for renters.
+In 2025, the Cardero case illustrated the impact a provincial legal decision can have on altering municipal bylaws to better protect Vancouver residents against unsanitary living conditions and indoor air pollution.